GabeScott/standard-works-vault/General Conference/1982 April - The Gospel—The Foundation for Our Career.md

 I hope you have not been too disappointed that I have not presented some “great thing” for you to do, some elaborate formula for career planning, rather than such ordinary things so obvious, so close to us, that they are often overlooked.

 There is a formula.
-The Lord said, “Verily I say unto you, that every man who is obliged to provide for his own family, let him provide, and he shall in nowise lose his crown; and let him labor in the church.”
-(D&C 75:28; italics added.)
+The Lord said, “Verily I say unto you, that every man who is obliged to provide for his own family, let him provide, and he shall in nowise lose his crown; *and let him labor in the church.*” ([[D&C 75.28|D&C 75:28]]; italics added.)

 The gospel of Jesus Christ is the formula for success.
 Every principle of the gospel, when lived, has a positive influence over your choice of an occupation and on what you will achieve.
 The counsel to labor in the Church has great value.
 Living the gospel will give you a perspective and an inspiration that will see you successful however ordinary your work may be or however ordinary your life may seem to others.

 God bless the members of this Church, that you can be happy with who you are and where you are, that you can improve yourselves.
 We pray that God will bless those who are struggling now with unemployment, with the loss of their employment, with the fear of that loss.
 May he bless us that we can build into our lives those principles of reliance and integrity that have been part of the gospel from the very beginning, for the gospel is true.
 Of this I bear witness, in the name of Jesus Christ, amen.